microsoft/live-share/docs/use/vscode.md

 The resulting edits are persisted on the host's machine on save so there is no need to synchronize, push, or send files around once you're done editing.
 The edits are "just there."

 > **Security Tip:** Given all participants can independently navigate and edit files, as a host, you may want to restrict which files guests are able to access in your project via a .vsls.json file.
 As a guest, it is also important to realize you may not see certain files as a result of these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.
 Note that this feature **does not currently work on case sensitive filesystems**.
+You can find more about the bug and [upvote (👍) it here](https://github.com/MicrosoftDocs/live-share/issues/XX).

 ### Changing participant flag behaviors